Vascular Treatment and Procedures

 Complex wounds include leg ulcers, diabetic foot ulcers, wound fistulae (an abnormal tunnel between two body cavities created by ruptured abscesses) and wounds that fail to heal.
 Treatment plans can include the use of:

-- Negative pressure wound treatment (a vacuum is used draw wound edges together and remove infectious materials)
+- Negative pressure wound treatment (a vacuum is used to draw wound edges together and remove infectious materials)

 - Chemical/conservative or sharp removal of dead tissue